-One of the most interesting parts when staying in Puerto Viejo is that you can ride horses while exploring the pristine beaches.
+One of the most interesting parts when staying in Puerto Viejo is that you can ride horses on the pristine beaches.

 And not only that, but you will also encounter other amazing creatures like foals, calves, and Indian cows that make the surrounding more exploratory and fascinating.
 Ride between trees or even gallop along beaches.

 To ensure that you will have a great horseback riding experience in Puerto Viejo, talk to your local guide about your riding ability.
-This way, the guide can choose a horse that best suits your skill.
-Ask your guide about any questions you might have before and during the activity.
+This way, the guide can choose a horse that best suits your skills.

 Playa Cocles is one of the most popular beaches to go horseback riding.
-You have the stunning view of the Carribean coast on one side and lush green palm trees on the other.
+You have a stunning view of the Caribbean coast on one side and lush green palm trees on the other.
 Surfing is big on this side of town, so expect a huge crowd from the months of January to March.

-In this activity, be sure to wear long pants, boots and a hat for your utmost comfort.
+For this activity, be sure to wear long pants, boots, and a hat for your utmost comfort.
 Put on a generous dose of sunscreen with high SPF together with an insect repellent spray or cream.